752 Naval Air Squadron

-752 Naval Air Squadron (752 NAS) was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
-Formed in May 1939, at RNAS Ford (HMS Peregrine) as an Observer Training Squadron, it was active through to 1945 as part of No. 1 Observer School.
+752 Naval Air Squadron (752 NAS), sometimes referred to as 752 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN).
+It formed in May 1939, at RNAS Ford (HMS Peregrine) as an Observer Training Squadron, it was active through to 1945 as part of No. 1 Observer School.
 Ford was attacked in August 1940 and the squadron moved to RNAS Lee-on-Solent (HMS Daedalus) for a one month stay.
 From November 1940, through to disbandment in October 1945, it operated at RNAS Piarco (HMS Goshawk), Trinidad.

 History

 Observer Training Squadron (1939-1945)

 752 Naval Air Squadron formed at RNAS Ford (HMS Peregrine), located at Ford, in West Sussex, England, on 24 May 1939 as an Observer Training Squadron, part of No. 1 Observer School and operated Percival Proctor, a British radio trainer and communications aircraft, and Fairey Albacore, a single-engine biplane torpedo bomber aircraft.

 On the 18 August 1940, a formation of Junkers Ju 87, or Stuka, dive bombers, attacked RNAS Ford as part of a large Luftwaffe force attacking airfields around Hampshire and Sussex.
 28 personnel were killed and 75 wounded in the raid, which also destroyed 17 aircraft, damaged 26 more and caused significant infrastructure damage.

 The squadron remained at RNAS Ford for around one more month, before moving to RNAS Lee-on-Solent (HMS Daedalus), situated near Lee-on-the-Solent in Hampshire, approximately 4 mi west of Portsmouth, on 30 September 1939.

 The squadron's function was the training of observers for the Fleet Air Arm.
 It remained part of the No. 1 Observer School, now operating out of RNAS Piarco (HMS Goshawk), an airfield located in the adjacent town of Piarco, 30 km east of Downtown Port of Spain, on the island of Trinidad, after moving from RNAS Lee-on-Solent on 5 November 1940.
 Here, as part of the school, it worked alongside two more Observer Training Squadrons: 749 Naval Air Squadron and 750 Naval Air Squadron, along with an Air Towed Target Unit, 793 Naval Air Squadron.
 As well as Percival Proctor and Fairey Albacore, the squadron also operated de Havilland Tiger Moth, a British biplane operated as a primary trainer aircraft, here.